 Where do you want to go?

 GHEE's Minor Global Health program is a 12-week course for 3rd year Bachelor students (primarily Medicine, but also Clinical Technology, Nanobiology, Erasmus University College and Erasmus School for Health Policy & Management).
 The course is organized is such a way that you have lectures, practicals and masterclasses for 5 weeks on all aspects of Global Health.
 Thereafter you go abroad for about 6 weeks to experience Health & Healthcare in a completely different setting and culture.
 The Minor is concluded with two Symposia, one where as a group students present their experiences abroad, and one with a specific topic with invited speakers.

 The Minor Global Health started in 2010 as a rather small program: 33 students going to 3 countries (Malawi, Zambia and Suriname).
-Since then the program has grown to include around 120 students each year going to 32 sites in 19 different countries in 2019 (Netherlands, Brazil, Colombia, Cuba, Ecuador, Suriname, Ghana, Kenya, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Iran, Oman, Bangladesh, India, Indonesia and Vietnam).
+Since then the program has grown to include around 120 students each year going to 48 institutes in 19 different countries in 2019 (The Netherlands, Brazil, Colombia, Cuba, Ecuador, Suriname, Ghana, Kenya, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Iran, Oman, Bangladesh, India, Indonesia and Vietnam).

 In the Minor Global Health you will come to learn every aspect of Global Health and international Healthcare in low and middle income countries (LMIC), as well as emerging economies to contrast with health and healthcare in The Netherlands.
 Determinants of Health and Disease (local, regional, national and international), the Global Burden of Disease, Universal Health Coverage, Health Care systems in diverse cultural backgrounds and learning to deal with limited resources (preventive, diagnostic and therapeutic) will be the main themes.